 One of the main themes of this year continues to be our increasing caseload.
-Compared to last year, we saw 4% more enquiries and Code of Conduct pre-assessments and a 2% increase in public service and Code of Conduct complaints overall.
+Compared to last year, we saw 3% more cases overall, and, within that, a 2% increase in public service and Code of Conduct complaints.
 We also closed 10% more complaints - a record number.